-Sexual orientation and gender identity
+Sexual orientation, gender identity and sex characteristics

-ECRI monitors LGBT issues in light of the European Convention on Human Rights, the relevant case law of the European Court of Human Rights and Recommendation CM/Rec(2010)5 of the Committee of Ministers of the Council of Europe on measures to combat discrimination on grounds of sexual orientation or gender identity.
+ECRI monitors LGBTI issues in light of the European Convention on Human Rights, the relevant case law of the European Court of Human Rights and Recommendation CM/Rec(2010)5 of the Committee of Ministers of the Council of Europe on measures to combat discrimination on grounds of sexual orientation or gender identity.

-In the framework of its sixth monitoring cycle beginning in 2019, ECRI will look into effective equality and access to rights of Lesbian, Gay, Bisexual, Transgender and Intersex (LGBTI) persons.
+In the framework of its sixth monitoring cycle beginning in 2019, ECRI looks into effective equality and access to rights of LGBTI persons.